changhunjo0927/Jo_Math888/README.md

     = & E\bigg\{ \zeta \times \frac{\mathbb{1}(A_{t+k_0} = 0)}{1 - p_{t+k_0}(H_{t+k_0}, A_t = a, I_t = 1)} \bigg| H_{t+k_0}, A_t = a, I_t = 1 \bigg\} \label{proofuse-iden-11} \\
     = & E\bigg\{ \prod_{j=t+1}^{t + k_0}\frac{\mathbb{1}(A_{j}=0)}{1-p_j(H_{j})}Y_{t,\Delta}(\bar{A}_{t-1},a,\bar{0}) \bigg| H_{t+k_0}, A_t = a, I_t = 1 \bigg\}, \nonumber
 \end{align}$$
-where $$\eqref{proofuse-iden-11}$$ follows from Assumption 3 (sequential ignorability).
+where the second last equality follows from Assumption 3 (sequential ignorability).
 Therefore, by the induction hypothesis and the law of iterated expectation we have
 $$\begin{align}
     & E\{Y_{t,\Delta}(\bar{A}_{t-1},a,\bar{0})\mid H_t,A_t=a,I_t=1 \} = E(\zeta \mid H_t, A_t = a, I_t = 1) \nonumber \\
     = & E\bigg\{ \prod_{j=t+1}^{t + k_0}\frac{\mathbb{1}(A_{j}=0)}{1-p_j(H_{j})}Y_{t,\Delta}(\bar{A}_{t-1},a,\bar{0}) \bigg| H_t, A_t = a, I_t = 1 \bigg\},